mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/dvdi/index.md

 Use external volumes when fault tolerance is crucial for your app.
 If a host fails, the native Marathon instance reschedules your app on another host, along with its associated data, without user intervention.
 External volumes also typically offer a larger amount of storage.

 Marathon applications normally lose their state when they terminate and are relaunched.
-In some contexts, for instance, if your application uses MySQL, you’ll want your application to preserve its state.
+In some contexts, for instance, if your application uses MySQL, you will want your application to preserve its state.
 You can use an external storage service, such as Amazon's Elastic Block Store (EBS), to create a persistent volume that follows your application instance.

-Note that volume sizes are specified in gibibyte (GiB) units.
+**Note** Volume sizes are specified in gibibyte (GiB) units.

-# Creating an application with an external persistent volume
+# Create an application with an external persistent volume

 ## Marathon app definition

 You can specify an external volume in your [Marathon app definition](/mesosphere/dcos/2.2/deploying-services/creating-services/).

-### Using the Universal Container Runtime
+### Use the Universal Container Runtime

 The `cmd` in this app definition appends the output of the `date` command to `test.txt`.
 You will know that the external volume is being used correctly if you see that the logs of successive runs of the application show more and more lines of `date` output.